-Label Description

-Port Members Check to include the port in the QCL entry.
-By default, all ports are

-included.

-Key Parameters Key configurations include:

-Tag: value of tag, can be Any, Untag or Tag.

-VID: valid value of VLAN ID from 1 to 4095

-Any: can be a specific value or a range of VIDs.

-PCP : Priority Code Point, can be specific numbers (0, 1, 2, 3, 4, 5,

-6, 7), a range (0-1, 2-3, 4-5, 6-7, 0-3, 4-7) or Any

-DEI : Drop Eligible Indicator, can be any of values between 0 and

-1 or Any

-SMAC: Source MAC Address, can be 24 MS bits (OUI) or Any

-DMAC Type: Destination MAC type, can be unicast (UC),

-multicast (MC), broadcast (BC) or Any

-Frame Type can be the following values: Any, Ethernet, LLC,

-SNAP, IPv4, and IPv6

-Note: all frame types are explained below.

-Any Allow all types of frames

-Ethernet Valid Ethernet values can range from 0x600 to 0xFFFF or Any' but
+Label Description Port Members Check to include the port in the QCL entry.
+By default, all ports are included.
+Key Parameters Key configurations include: Tag: value of tag, can be Any, Untag or Tag.
+VID: valid value of VLAN ID from 1 to 4095 Any: can be a specific value or a range of VIDs.
+PCP : Priority Code Point, can be specific numbers (0, 1, 2, 3, 4, 5, 6, 7), a range (0-1, 2-3, 4-5, 6-7, 0-3, 4-7) or Any DEI : Drop Eligible Indicator, can be any of values between 0 and 1 or Any SMAC: Source MAC Address, can be 24 MS bits (OUI) or Any DMAC Type : the type of destination MAC address, including unicast (UC), multicast (MC), broadcast (BC) or Any Frame Type: require ACLs to provide frame filtering based on frame type.
+Available options include Any, Ethernet, LLC, SNAP, IPv4, and IPv6 Note: all frame types are explained below.
+Any Allow all types of frames Ethernet This option can only be used to filter Ethernet II formatted packets.
+You can choose Ethernet type as Any or Specific which allows you to specify a value ranging from 0x600 to 0xFFFF.
+The default value is Any .